moinwiki/moin/docs/devel/development.rst

 * look for poor variable names, spelling errors in comments, accidental addition or deletion of blank lines, complex code without comments, missing/extra spaces
 * fix everything you find before requesting feedback from others
-* run tests again "m tests"
+* run tests again "./m tests", check for trailing spaces, line endings "./m coding-std"

 get feedback from other developers
 ----------------------------------

 * add changes to codereview: run "python upload.py" in your local repo

-  - to update a codereview, "python upload.py -i nnn" where nnn is ID
+  - to update a codereview, "python upload.py -i <issue_ID>"
 * carefully review your changes again on codereview

   - if you find errors, delete the patchset, fix and upload again